yktoo/yktoo.com/content/about/tos.en.md

 Yktoo.com refers to the service offered by Yktoo Solutions (the "Company" or "We") through the yktoo.com website (the "Service").
 We sometimes refer to "You".
 "You" may be a visitor on one of our websites or a user of one or more of our Services ("User" or "Customer").

 The following terms and conditions (“Terms”) govern all use of the yktoo.com website and all content, services, and products available at or through the website.
-Our Services are offered subject to your acceptance without modification of all of the terms and conditions contained herein and all other operating rules, policies (including, without limitation, {{< intref "/about/privacy" "Yktoo.com Privacy Policy" >}}) and procedures that may be published from time to time by Yktoo Solutions (collectively, the “Agreement”).
+Our Services are offered subject to your acceptance without modification of all of the terms and conditions contained herein and all other operating rules, policies (including, without limitation, {{< a "/about/privacy" "Yktoo.com Privacy Policy" >}}) and procedures that may be published from time to time by Yktoo Solutions (collectively, the “Agreement”).
 You agree that we may automatically upgrade our Services, and these Terms will apply to any upgrades.

 Please read this Agreement carefully before accessing or using our Services.
 By accessing or using any part of our Services, you agree to become bound by the Terms of this Agreement.
 If you do not agree to all the Terms of this Agreement, then you may not access or use any of our Services.
 If these Terms are considered an offer by Yktoo Solutions, acceptance is expressly limited to these Terms.